 Of the many technology deliveries completed, which includes cloud migration, Sharepoint, Bluesky progression tools, IT Ticketing system and a new website, our new eLearning system is perhaps the most ambitious.
 Implementing a world-class EdX/Proversity solution, we have created an innovative "blended learning" platform which provides on-line training for our teachers without losing the personal and collaborative feel of in-person training.

 Building from a solid foundation of operational stability and performance, the technology team is now delivering a further series of digital innovations for our teachers and alumni which will accelerate the charity towards achieving its goals.

 James Westhead, Executive Director of Communications, Development and Technology

-As Executive Director of External Relations, James is responsible for building public understanding of Teach First and its vision of ending educational inequality as well as securing the funding needed to achieve it.
-He oversees the Communications department which manages press and public affairs for Teach First, the charity's digital and brand communications and also the Development department which builds fundraising support from corporates, trusts and foundations and individual supporters.
+As Executive Director of Communications, Development and Technology, James is responsible for building public understanding of Teach First and its vision of ending educational inequality, as well as securing the funding needed to achieve it.
+He oversees the Communications department, which manages press and public affairs for Teach First, the charity's digital and brand communications, and also the Development department, which builds fundraising support from corporates, trusts and foundations and individual supporters.
+James also oversees the charity’s Technology department.
 Before joining Teach First in October 2009, James worked for BBC News as its education correspondent.
 During an 18-year career in broadcasting, James appeared regularly on flagship TV & radio programmes including the Six & Ten O'clock News and the Today programme.
 As well as helping launch News 24 in 1997, James has held a number of senior posts covering health and social affairs issues and spent two years abroad as one of the BBC's Washington correspondents.
-He is also a trustee of several education charities including Jamie's Farm.
+He is also a trustee of several education charities, including Jamie's Farm.

 Anita Wheeler and Jenn Owen-Adams, Directors, West Midlands